jmasaki24/NorthApp/README.md

 # NorthApp
 NorthApp est. fall 2018

+Hi there, GitHub surfer.
+If you have any experience with JavaScript or React Native, feel free to go through our code and pick out any errors/poor use of code within this project.

+Thanks!

 One fall day in 2017, a principal of a suburban/small town high school was looking for ideas.
 Ideas to improve his school, a school amidst droves of weakness, left by the past administration.